Blog: Life on the Other Side

 Blog: Did You Know?

 Carolyn Vachani is an oncology advanced practice nurse at the University of Pennsylvania’s Abramson Cancer Center.
 She has worked in the areas of medical hematology and oncology, bone marrow transplant, clinical research, radiation therapy and staff development.
-In her current role, she serves as the nurse educator for OncoLink.
+In her current role, she serves as the Managing Editor for OncoLink.
 She serves as the project leader in the development and maintenance of the OncoLife & LIVESTRONG Survivorship Care Plans and has a strong interest in oncology survivorship care.
 She enjoys discussing just about any cancer topic, as well as gardening, cooking and, of course, her sons.

 Karen Arnold-Korzeniowski, BSN, RN